1.3: Physical-Chemical Foundations

 - if ΔG > 0, the reaction goes toward reactants A and B.

-Notice the ΔG is constantly changing until the system reaches equilibrium.
-Initially, the equilibrium is perturbed so that the system is not in equilibrium (shown in blue).
-The perturbation was such that the products were favored.
+Notice that ΔG changes continuously until the system reaches equilibrium.
+Initially, the equilibrium is perturbed, causing the system to deviate from equilibrium (shown in blue).
+The perturbation favored the products.
 After reaching equilibrium, the system was perturbed again to favor the reverse reaction.
 Notice, in this case, the ΔG for the reaction as written: A + B ↔ P + Q is positive - i.e., it is not in equilibrium.
 Therefore, the reaction (as written) goes backward to reactants.
-It is important to realize that the reported ΔG is for the reaction as written.
+It is essential to recognize that the reported ΔG represents the reaction as written.

 Now let's apply ΔG = ΔGo + RTln Q = ΔGo + RTln ([P][Q])/([A][B]) to two reactions we discussed above: